dart-archive/www.dartlang.org/src/site/tools/editor/mobile.markdown

 If you are using port forwarding, make sure that Chrome is running on both devices while testing your app.
-You set up port forwarding in Chrome (not Dartium) because Chrome is passing the packets between the devices.
+You set up port forwarding in Chrome because Chrome is passing the packets between the devices.

 If you have followed the steps and Dart Editor still cannot see your Android device (reporting the message "No mobile found or USB development